Get started

 - Yarn over, pull through remaining 2 loops.

-Section titled “Reading a crochet pattern”See reading crochet patterns for more information.
+Section titled “How do I read a crochet pattern?”See reading crochet patterns for more information.

-Section titled “Reading a yarn labels”See reading yarn labels for more information.
+Section titled “How do I read a yarn label?”See reading yarn labels for more information.